 Moorabbin Veterinary Hospital’s extremely experienced team performs cat and dog desexing under the highest safety conditions.
-We specialise in same-day desexing, so your pet doesn’t need to stay overnight and the whole procedure as straightforward as possible.
+Our team is experienced in same-day desexing, so your pet doesn’t need to stay overnight and the whole procedure as straightforward as possible.

 To book your cat or dog’s desexing, call us or use the booking widget below to schedule in your appointment with Moorabbin Veterinary Hospital.

 Why is desexing important?

 Moorabbin Vet Hospital strongly encourages all owners to have their pets desexed, to reduce unwanted pregnancies, to avoid medical problems, and mitigate council fees.
 A number of city councils across the state, including Bayside and Kingston, have also introduced mandatory desexing for all newly registered cats.